FoxWhiskey/clickclock/README.md

 When the system is started, no information is available on the polarity of the last electrical pulse.
 When setting the clockwork to the current time, there is a 50% chance that the first pulse is sent with an unmatched polarity and the clockwork does not move the hands with the first pulse.
 As a consequence, the time display is set one minute late.
 So a manual input is required to compensate for the late time display.
 A compensation minute can only be set once.
 ### v1.2.x
 * Append 2 last bytes of MAC-address to hostname by default to make devices distinguishable in the same WiFi-network.
 * Make important runtime data permanent in the system's EEPROM, most importantly flags from the `ISRcom`-register (polarity of the next pulse (`F_POLARITY`), state of compensation minute (`F_CM_SET`)) and the present clockwork hand setting (`tt_hands`).
 In order not to wear out the board's EEPROM-memory to fast, system state will only be stored upon user request (`BUTN_2`- long press).
+When system state is saved, the **clockwork will be halted**, so that the system can be switched off safely.
-With a saved system state, the system can be switched off safely and will be able to resync to NTP-time on power-on without recompilation.
+On a reboot, connected to the same clockwork, the system will be able to resync to NTP-time without recompilation or any other user action.
 * As of `v1.2.1`, due to the use EEPROM memory as initialisation data source, the code has undergone a greater rewrite: default constants will now be loaded by the _default constructor_ of the `systemdata`-class.
 To simplifly the definition of default constants, all default data will be provided by `wificonfig.h` (even, if not directly related to WiFi-data).

 ## Tech Notes